D-modules on rigid analytic spaces II: Kashiwara's equivalence: Kashiwara's equivalence for ( )

 by setting $\Phi(\sN,\sM)(\alpha) := \beta$.
 Since a $\sU(U)$-linear morphism is determined by its restriction to the image of $\sN(U\cap Y)$, $\Phi(\sN,\sM)$ is actually a bijection.
 Putting everything together gives an adjunction

-(c) Note that the definition of $\iota_+\sN$ for a co-admissible $\sW$-module $\sN$ on $Y$ shows that $\iota_+\sN$ is supported on $Y$.
+(c) Note that the definition of $\iota_+\sN$ for a coadmissible $\sW$-module $\sN$ on $Y$ shows that $\iota_+\sN$ is supported on $Y$.
 By part (b) we have an adjunction $(\iota_+, \iota^\natural)$ between the categories of interest.
-Let $\sM$ be a co-admissible $\sU$-module supported on $Y$ and consider the local sections of the co-unit morphism
+Let $\sM$ be a coadmissible $\sU$-module supported on $Y$ and consider the local sections of the co-unit morphism

 for some connected $U \in \B$.
 If $U \cap Y$ is empty then $\sM(U) = 0$ since $\sM$ is supported on $Y$.
 If $U \cap Y = U$ then $(\iota_+\iota^\natural \sM)(U) = \sM(U)$ and $\epsilon_{\sM}(U)$ is the identity map.
 By Lemma \ref{BasisB} we can therefore assume that $\sL(U)$ has an $\I(U)$-standard basis.
 Then $\I(U)$ acts locally topologically nilpotently on $\sM(U)$ by Theorem \ref{SuppMinfty} because $\sM|_{U}$ is supported on $U \cap Y$.
 Hence $\epsilon_{\sM}(U)$ is an isomorphism by Theorem \ref{KashAffinoids}(c) for all $U \in \B$ and hence $\epsilon_{\sM}$ is an isomorphism.
 A similar argument shows that $\iota_+$ reflects isomorphisms.
-So $\iota_+$ and $\iota^\natural$ are mutually inverse equivalences of categories by Proposition \ref{CatEq}.\end{proof}
+So $\iota_+$ and $\iota^\natural$ are mutually inverse equivalences of categories by Proposition \ref{AffKash}.\end{proof}